Code-Institute-Submissions/uk-property-stats/README.md

 The map was created using the Google Maps API.
 A number of markers were added for the different cities and in the maps.js file a dataset with a variable name "cities" was built so that the markers on the map could be created.
 Each marker was created in the variable named "newMarker" using the for loop which iterated through the data in each of the arrays contained within "cities".

 ### Buttons
-The file graphButton.js contains jQuery code that reponds to the users actions by presenting the information they have asked to view ("House Sales", or "House Prices").
+The file graphButton.js contains jQuery code that reponds to the user's actions by presenting the information they have asked to view ("House Sales", or "House Prices").
 House Price or House Sales information and graphs are displayed depending on which button is clicked.

 ### Charts
 The charts were created using D3 and DC.
-They have been created using these libraries.
 When in mobile views, the bar charts that overflow on the page have been set to scroll horizontally.
 The data for the charts have been stored in variables within the files where they are used.
 The averaging function has been created in its own file for neatness.

 ### Contact Section
 The contact section is at the bottom of the page as part of the footer, and has been linked to the emailjs API.
 The different input bars have been set up to receive the correct types of information expected for what is being asked.